remarkablemark/remarkablemark.github.io/_posts/2024/2024-06-11-software-engineer-outputs.md

 - Interactions in project management tools like GitHub, Jira, and Slack\*
 - Activities like standup, planning, retrospective, and pairing\*

-_\*Communication and collaboration can be considered as an output._
+_\*Communication and collaboration can be considered as outputs._

 Work-related outputs should deliver value to the end user that helps the business make money, save money, and/or improve processes.
-For example, building a feature that allows the user to purchase a product on the platform is a unit of work that improves the business's bottom line.
+For example, building a feature that allows the user to purchase a product from the platform is a unit of work that improves the business's bottom line.

 ## Non-work related